michael-karpinski/desktop-setter/README.md

 Python 3+ and PyQt5 are required.
 From root directory run directly with: `python3 gui.py`

-If you missing modules errors are encountered:
+If missing modules errors are encountered:

 -upgrade pip:
 `python -m pip install –upgrade pip`